 - It is the day on which Allah (SWT) accepted the repentance of Adam (AS).

 - It is the day when Qiyamah (The Day of Resurrection) will take place.
-This misconception is also clearly contradicts with the following statement of the Prophet (PBUH): “And the Hour will not be established except on Friday.”
+This misconception is also clearly contradicted with the following statement of the Prophet (PBUH): “And the Hour will not be established except on Friday.”
 (At-Tirmidhi 488).

-Mourning on this day
+Mourning on This Day

 “He who slaps (his) cheeks, tears (his) clothes and calls with the calls of Jahiliyyah is not one of us.”
 (Al-Bukhari 1294).